SnehanuBose/EmployeePayrollSystem-OOPS-/README.md

 ### How to connect to Postgresql db using jdbc?
-Step 1: Download the postgressql jdbc driver (.jar file) from the link https://jdbc.postgresql.org/ Step 2: Go to Project Structures and then to Libraries Step 3: Select the .jar file you just downloaded
+Step 1: Download the postgressql jdbc driver (.jar file) from the link https://jdbc.postgresql.org/ Step 2: Go to Project Structures and then to Libraries Step 3: Select the .jar file you just downloaded and then run the connectDb method in PayrollSystem class

 ## NOTE
 Use your own databse url,username and password to store the data.
 Initialize your own value of the url,username and password in the PayrollSystem.java file.